philzook58/philzook58.github.io/_posts/2019-09-23-linear-algebra-of-types.markdown

-Lifting this notion to types, we can build a type exactly representing all the possible paths from state $latex i$ to $latex j$.
+Lifting this notion to types, we can build a type exactly representing all the possible paths from state $ i$ to $ j$.